TA leaders of Cielo, Raytheon discuss affirmative action next steps >> Catch the webinar today!

-Not only are video interviews more convenient than traditional in-person interviews, they are also more efficient.
+Not only are video interviews more convenient than traditional in-person interviews, they are also more efficient and reduce your company’s time to fill.
 Interviews take less time to schedule and are accessible to out-of-town applicants.
 This means that they can take place sooner, rather than later.
 And when interviews are scheduled quickly, hiring can be done quickly too.

 Interviewing virtually also allows for easier communication with all on the decision-making team, especially when using video interviewing technology that allows interviews to be recorded and shared.
 Using an intelligent video interviewing solution like Clovers that integrates with Zoom and Microsoft Teams, organizations can also easily consolidate and assess feedback across the hiring team to further accelerate hiring.

 While the thought of being recorded might be intimidating, the ability to capture a virtual interview actually benefits both the interviewer and interviewee.
-Recording interview questions ensures that the interview is a safe, compliant and consistent experience for each applicant.
-Recording also allows for interviewer feedback from peers and managers, which supports improved interview delivery in the future.
+Recording interview questions ensure that the interview is a safe, compliant, and consistent experience for each applicant.
+The recording also allows for interviewer feedback from peers and managers, which supports improved interview delivery in the future.

 5. Positive candidate experience